harish-shivaram/shilly-jekyll/_art/klimt.md

 Klimt lived and worked in a scandalous city at a scandalous time: Vienna in the late nineteenth century.
-It was a hothouse of creative activity, producing the de- liciously amorous operas of Richard Strauss, the salacious witty plays of Arthur Schnitzler, and a new wave in art and architecture called ‘Jugendstil’ (Young Style) a variant of Art Nouveau.
+It was a hothouse of creative activity, producing the deliciously amorous operas of Richard Strauss, the salacious witty plays of Arthur Schnitzler, and a new wave in art and architecture called ‘Jugendstil’ (Young Style) a variant of Art Nouveau.
 All this came together with a new sexual freedom and an emphasis on the female form to produce the highly erotic